 When I decided to tackle our family room makeover, I knew that I wanted a white shiplap fireplace accent wall.
 The texture and rustic wood not only give the walls a bit of dimension but it would also add a visual focal point for the room.

 What is Faux Shiplap?

 Since I was looking for a more budget-friendly option, I decided to go with a plywood shiplap wall.
 Since we had already tried this with our basement shiplap wall, I decided to do it again!

-We purchased a few sheets of 8×4 plywood from Home Depot and the nice thing is that they cut it for us!
+We purchased a few sheets of 8×4 plywood from Home Depot.
+The nice thing is that Home Depot will cut the wood for you!
 I wanted to go with a thicker 8-inch look, so we had them cut each sheet into 6 strips.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.